zanderlewis/ssh-dreamhost/README.md

 ### LARAVEL
 File: [dreamhost-laravel.yml](dreamhost-laravel.yml)
 1. Use Steps 1 and 2 for the Static Guide.
+2. Configure your PHP version in the yml file.
-2. Make sure your Laravel `.env` file is already in Dreamhost.
+3. Make sure your Laravel `.env` file is already in Dreamhost.
-3. You are done!
+4. You are done!
 The action will take care of migrations and compiling th front-end!

 ## Finding Known Hosts Entry
 To find the `Known Hosts Entry`, go to your Dreamhost Panel, on the left side of your screen, click the `more` tab and then go to `SSH Keys` and you will be able to find the Known Hosts entry there.